Ave verum corpus (Mozart)

-Ave verum corpus (Hail, true body), (K. 618), is a motet in D major composed by Wolfgang Amadeus Mozart in 1791.
-It is a setting of the Latin hymn Ave verum corpus.
+Ave verum corpus ("Hail, True Body"), K. 618, is a motet in D major composed by Wolfgang Amadeus Mozart in 1791.
+It is a setting of the Latin hymn of the same name.
 Mozart wrote it for Anton Stoll, a friend who was the church musician of St. Stephan in Baden bei Wien.
 The motet was composed for the feast of Corpus Christi; the autograph is dated 17 June 1791.
 It is scored for SATB choir, string instruments and organ.